lcnde/rubyonrails-members-only/README.md

 # Rails Members Only

-Rails Members Only is a website made as assignment at The Odin Project
+Rails Members Only is a website made as assignment at The Odin Project.

 ## Description